share this post

 Recipe Rating

-36 Thoughts On Oatmeal Breakfast Cookies
+36 Thoughts On Sugar-Free Oatmeal Cookies

 1. Can I substitute the brown rice syrup for something else?
 Or can I omit it all together.
 Is it really needed for the recipe?